Next Wave International Next Wave International™ is a faith-based communications group >which is

 The police were desperate, stretching credulity to breaking point, partly because the glare of international publicity had made them look incompetent, or worse, corrupt.

-It has to be said that something would definitely be wrong in a case like this if, at some stage, the parents were not questioned about their movements.
 But it is simply unfair to use the media as some of the Portuguese police seem to have done in an apparent attempt to pressure -- or bully -- the parents into making a confession.

 The story took another turn when the Portuguese prosecutor conceded that the police case was not strong enough to warrant further questioning of the McCanns.
 He added that it is very difficult to build a case for murder when nobody has been produced.
 That, surely, should have been immediately obvious to everybody concerned.